Breast Asymmetry Sydney

 Results

-• Tuberous breast deformity causing uneven breast appearance
+• Tuberous breast characteristics affecting breast appearance

 • Asymmetry of the areolae or nipples